 Initial settings and adjustments

-Temperature: In order to optimize the humidification effect, the temperature should be maintained at 37°C.
+Temperature: In order to optimize the humidification effect, the temperature should be set at 37°C.

 This bedside tip is based on the example of high flow oxygen therapy with Hamilton Medical ventilators*, however the information applies to the use of high flow oxygen therapy in general.